jennifermulroy/12-NLP/README.md

 NLP is a branch of artifical intelligence and helps to read, decipher, and understand human language by utilizing algorithms to extract meaning associated with sentences and words from a text.

-The articles were pulled from the [newsapi](https://newsapi.org/) and analyzed with the Natural Language Toolkit `NLTK` library to provide more qualitative insight behind Bitcoin and Ethereum.
+The articles were pulled from the [newsapi](https://newsapi.org/) and analyzed with the Natural Language Toolkit `NLTK` library to provide quantitative and qualitative insights behind the language associated with Bitcoin and Ethereum.

 ### Overview of the Analysis